-Companies that lack both meaningful revenue and profits are usually considered high risk.
+As a general rule, if a company doesn't have much revenue, and it loses money, then it is a high risk investment.
 You should be aware that there is always a chance that this sort of company will need to issue more shares to raise money to continue pursuing its business plan.
 While some companies like this go on to deliver on their plan, making good money for shareholders, many end in painful losses and eventual de-listing.
-Some China Natural Resources investors have already had a taste of the bitterness stocks like this can leave in the mouth.

 It can be extremely risky to invest in a company that doesn't even have revenue.
 There's no way to know its value easily.
-Would it bother you if insiders were selling the stock?
+What if insiders are ditching the stock hand over fist?
 It would bother me, that's for sure.
-You can click here to see if there are insiders selling.
+It costs nothing but a moment of your time to see if we are picking up on any insider selling.

 A Different Perspective